SignPath/website/docs/documentation/trusted-build-systems/appveyor.md

 > At the moment those supported are: GitHub (hosted and on-premises), Bitbucket (hosted and on-premises), GitLab (hosted and on-premises), Azure DevOps, Kiln and Gitea.

 ## Setup
-This figure shows the secrets that must be shared between AppVeyor.com and SignPath.io:
+This figure shows the secrets that must be shared between AppVeyor.com and SignPath:
 ![AppVeyor Setup flow](/assets/img/resources/documentation/build-integration_appveyor.png)

 {%- include render-table.html table=site.data.tables.trusted-build-systems.appveyor-setup -%}